sw-code/sw-code.github.io/_posts/2023-10-25-making-unity-a-decent-employee-0.md

 - of course performance matters
 - but only in a fraction of the code
 - and developer time is more important
-- so use abstractions first, and optimize only where you've __measured__ a performance bottleneck
+- so use high-level abstractions first,
+- and optimize only where you've __measured__ a performance bottleneck

 We will use crazy Reflection and LINQ and write horribly inefficient code.
 That is, if you were to run it every frame unconditionally.
 But it's only used in tests, or once at initialization, or on build time.
-So get ready to unlearn those annoying for-loops and write better code in less time!
+So get ready to unlearn those annoying foreach-loops and write better code in less time!

 All the time you save by choosing high-level abstractions, you gain for later optimization.
 It pays off.
 If this ever didn't work out for you, meet me outside, in the comment section.